C0des-by-SAGAR/smart-brain-api/README.md

 ## 11. Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure your code follows the project's coding standards and includes appropriate tests.

-For a visual demonstration of the SmartBrain application, you can watch the following video: